mongodb/specifications/source/command-monitoring/command-monitoring.rst

     to be optional.

 12 FEB 2020:
-  - Added ``isMaster.speculativeAuthenticate`` to the list of values that should be redacted.
+  - Added legacy hello ``speculativeAuthenticate`` to the list of values that should be redacted.

 15 APR 2021:
   - Added ``serviceId`` field to events.

+5 MAY 2021
+  - Updated to use hello and legacy hello.